What is Double Eyelid Surgery?

 The monolid, or lack of supratarsal crease, is the most recognisable.
 This feature is commonly seen in East Asians (Chinese, Korean and Japanese).
 Asians who have a natural double eyelid tend to have a smaller, less well-defined and lower-positioned fold in comparison with Caucasians.
 The crease may also be broken up into several smaller folds.

 A third notable characteristic of Asian eyes is the presence of an epicanthal fold.
-The epicanthal fold is a skin flap that covers the inner corner of the eye.
+The epicanthal fold is a skin flap that covers the inner corner of the eye, further contributing to the monolid appearance.
 Variation occurs in the shape of this feature.

 How Is Double Eyelid Surgery Different From Traditional Blepharoplasty?

 Double eyelid surgery is a cosmetic procedure primarily undertaken by people of Asian descent to reshape the skin above the eye, creating a supratarsal crease.
-The goal of the procedure is to reshape the eyes while preserving each patient’s unique facial aesthetic and ethnic identity.
-In most cases, double eyelid surgery focuses on addressing eye-region aesthetics.
+The goal of the procedure is to enhance the eyes while preserving each patient’s unique facial aesthetic and ethnic identity.
+In most cases, double eyelid surgery aims to improve eye-region aesthetics.

 Other forms of eyelid surgery (blepharoplasty) are similar to double eyelid surgery in terms of techniques and goals, but there are subtle variations.
 Rather than focusing on creating an eyelid crease, these types of blepharoplasty often concentrate on reducing signs of ageing in the eye area.
 Blepharoplasty can address: